 Answer.
 Salons, Health clubs, Health spas, Plastic Surgeon and Dermatology offices, Licensed schools, Cosmetic companies, Medi-spas, even your own home or office.

 Answer.
 Most spas offer commission, it usually runs 40, 50 or 60% for a service that you would perform.
 So, if the facial is $100.00 and they gave you 50%, you would earn $50.00.
-There is also commission on selling products which can be anywhere from 1% and above.
+There is also typically commission on selling products which can be anywhere from 1% and above.
 Some physicians/salons offer hourly rates and some offer health insurance.

 Answer.
 You are able to perform Microdermabrasion and Chemical Peels without a physician, but you will need a medical director to do any type of laser services.

 Answer.
 No, you will need to get approved for an establishment license.
-You will have to go to the Safety and Professional Services website and complete the application form and retrieve necessary information that they will require you to have.
+You will have to go to the Safety and Professional Services website and complete the application form and retrieve the necessary information that they will require you to have.

 Answer.
 Once you complete your application and pay the applicable fees to take your examination, you will receive a temporary permit to work for 6 months, with no renewal after 6 months.